Top 10 Christian Bodybuilders (Who Found God)

 christian bodybuilding

-It’s interesting how we see two of the greatest bodybuilders of all time (statistically) both having faith in Jesus Christ.
+It’s fascinating how we see two of the greatest bodybuilders of all time (statistically) both having faith in Jesus Christ.
 It’s as if God predestined Lee Haney and Ronnie Coleman to become formidable champions, enabling two men willing to share the Word of God to have the perfect platform to do so.

 We are glad that all of the bodybuilders in this article found peace by seeking the true living God.
-There is no one that God can’t forgive or heal; you just need to reach out to him, invite him into your life, and be willing to turn from your sin.
+There is no one that God can’t forgive or heal.
+You just need to reach out to him, invite him into your life, and be willing to turn from your sin.

 References: